Original inbound forecast for the UK in 2020:

 Since then, final International Passenger Survey data from the Office for National Statistics for full year 2019 has been released.
 This data also revised inbound and outbound tourism estimates back to 2009.
 The final IPS figures showed that there were 40.9 million visits to the UK in 2019, with these visitors spending £28.4 billion.
 The above forecast therefore implied 42.1m visits and £30.3bn spending in 2020 in a counterfactual no-COVID scenario.

-Since mid-March, COVID-19 has triggered a near-total shutdown in international tourism to/from the UK.
+From mid-March to mid-July, COVID-19 triggered a near-total shutdown in international tourism to/from the UK.
 Forecasting at this time is difficult, given the fast-moving situation and the unique circumstances.
 Events are moving fast during the COVID-19 pandemic and the outlook can change daily.
 Our new central scenario below therefore reflects a snapshot in time based on current understanding and a set of assumptions.
 Subsequent developments could change the outlook.

-Our central scenario for inbound tourism to the UK in 2020, as of June 3rd, is for a decline of 59% in visits to 16.8m and 63% in spend to £10.6bn.
-This would represent a loss vs the pre-COVID forecast of 25.3m visits and £19.7bn spend.
+Our central scenario forecast for inbound tourism to the UK in 2020, as of August 25th, is for a decline of 73% in visits to 11.0 million and a decline of 79% in spending to £6.0 billion.
+This would represent a loss vs the pre-COVID forecast of 30.7 million visits and £24.0 billion spending.

-This is a short-term outlook; the longer-term impact and path to recovery depends on wider demand (especially economic) and supply factors.
+This is a short-term forecast.
+The longer-term impact and path to recovery depend, apart from the progression of the pandemic and treatments/vaccines, on wider demand (especially economic) and supply factors.

 Domestic outlook for Britain in 2020 (last updated July 29th):